Java

 Time for technical vocabulary

-Java’s type system can be described as static (the type of nearly every expression can be deduced at compile-time), strong (type mismatches generate errors rather than implicit conversions), and in the middle of the manifest (types must appear on every identifier) to inferential (identifier types can be inferred) spectrum.
+Java’s type system can be described as mostly static (the type of nearly every expression can be deduced at compile-time), quite strong (type mismatches generate errors rather than implicit conversions), and in the middle of the manifest (types must appear on every identifier) to inferential (identifier types can be inferred) spectrum.

 Since variables have to have a type constraint, you can’t use var unless you know the type: